-On the day of your operation there are things you need to do including stopping eating for a few hours, the nurse will do some checks and your anaesthetist will give you an anaesthetic.
+On the day of your operation, you need to do some things including stopping eating for a few hours.
+Your nurse will do some checks and your anaesthetist will give you an anaesthetic.

 - change into a hospital gown

 - put on a pair of surgical stockings